Amplitude-Developer-Docs/amplitude-dev-center/docs/data/index.md

 ---

 !!!warning "Amplitude Data is in Beta"
      Amplitude Data must be enabled on your account.
-Please contact support to request access.
+Contact Support to request access.

 Amplitude Data makes it easy for you to configure Sources and Destinations.
-Sources send data into Amplitude, while Destinations receive data from Amplitude.
+Sources send data into Amplitude, and Destinations receive data from Amplitude.
 The data that you send to Amplitude can be used for Analytics, Experiment, and Audiences.

 <div class="grid cards" markdown>